pfalkingham/blenderShapeFitter/README.md

 1. Enter Edit Mode on your mesh object.
 2. Select the vertices you want to use for fitting.
 3. In the ShapeFitter panel (View3D > Sidebar > ShapeFitter), select the shape you want.
-4. Choose the **Centering Method** (Average or Midpoint) for Sphere, Plane, Cylinder, and 2-condyle cylinder.
+4. Choose the **Centering Method** (Average or Midpoint) for Sphere, Plane, Cylinder, Ellipsoid, and 2-condyle cylinder.

 5. Click **Calculate**.

 ![Screenshot 2025-04-29 103737](https://github.com/user-attachments/assets/9fc1cd9c-9255-44e3-8a62-80f82d665d0f)